 This principle is no different when it comes to ceramic tile and stone installations.
 Movement is a natural part of these installations and must be accounted for and accommodated.
 There have been many industry related articles written on this topic that can be consulted for additional information.
-In addition, the Australian Standard AS3958 and the Tile Council of North America (TCNA) Handbook for Ceramic, Glass, and Stone Tile Installation provides a very detailed explanation of the requirements and necessity for movement joint construction, design and placement.
-Consult AS3958 and the TCNA Handbook for Ceramic, Glass, and Stone Tile Installation detail EJ-171 for this vital information.
-Movement in tile systems are controlled by the construction of movement, expansion, contraction, perimeter and intermediate joints, amongst others, in the tile system.
+In addition, the Tile Council of North America (TCNA) Handbook for Ceramic, Glass, and Stone Tile Installation provides a very detailed explanation of the requirements and necessity for expansion joint construct, design and placement.
+Consult TCNA Handbook for Ceramic, Glass, and Stone Tile Installation detail EJ171 for this vital information.

 Because of the limitless conditions and structural systems on which tile, glass, masonry veneer, and stone can be installed, it is the responsibility of the project's architect and engineer to show the specific locations and details of movement joints on project drawings.
 It is the Project Designer/Project Architect/Project Engineer's responsibility to detail and outline the requirements for each specific project.
 Design Professionals have available to them tables that outline the expansion rates (coefficient of expansion) of most building materials.
-They also know how much structures may shrink, or where the points of tension or compression are as slabs deflect.
 In their calculations, they can predict how much movement will take place on a given project over a specific substrate using a specific type of adhesive and installation method.
 As you can imagine, there are countless combinations.
 There is no way that an installer can know which combination is applicable before they walk onto a project.

 Therefore, for best results; the "sizing" and "placement" of expansion / movement joints should be CALCULATED rather than assumed.

-For instance, what is the "formula" for calculating the sizes and placement of joints for thermal expansion?
+What is the "formula" for calculating the sizes and placement of expansion joints?
 In short, it is the tile coefficient of expansion X temperature range X distance between joints.

 - The tile coefficient information should be available from the manufacturer or standard architectural references. - The temperature range is the lowest anticipated ambient temperature to highest surface temperature that the project will experience. - The distance between the joints is the only variable in the equation.
 This can be varied to achieve a joint of proper minimum and maximum width.
 Otherwise, if the planned distance between joints is fixed or if there is a minimum or maximum distance required, the joint width must be followed.